Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 The AI Engine portion of the design is implementing the front/back transpose operations.
 What remains is the middle transpose block, done in PL.

 The IFFT mid transpose block that exist in `${DSPLIB_ROOT}/L1/src/hw/mid_transpose`.
-The PL will run at 312.5 MHz and use 128-bit interfaces.
-A 128-bit interface contains two cint32 samples, so this block needs to be instantiated with 2x SSR value chosen for AIE portion i.e. 16.
-A PL splitter/merger block shall be connected on each side of this transpose block to match these SSR assumptions.
+The PL runs at 312.5 MHz and use 128-bit interfaces.
+A 128-bit interface contains two cint32 samples, so instantiate this block with 2x SSR value selected for AIE portion, that is, 16.
+A PL splitter/merger block must connect on each side of this transpose block to match these SSR assumptions.
 These exist in `${DSPLIB_ROOT}/L1/src/hw/common_fns/axis_split_join`.

 ### Design Summary

 - TDM FIR uses 32 AI Engine tiles with 32 IO streams
-- The 4k-pt IFFT is implemented using 2D architecture (with Mode 1) with resources split between 16 AI Engine tiles (compute), 6 memory tiles (front/back transpose) and PL (middle transpose).
+- Implement the 4k-pt IFFT using 2D architecture (with Mode 1) with resources split between 16 AI Engine tiles (compute), 6 memory tiles (front/back transpose) and PL (middle transpose).
 - From a bandwidth perspective, the design requires 2 input and 4 output streams.
-- Custom HLS blocks (split and merge) are built to manage connectivity between the IPs.
+- Build custom HLS blocks (split and merge) to manage connectivity between the IPs.
-- Output ports of AI Engine going to PL may arrive at different times causing minor throughput loss.
-Those can be compensated by adding FIFOs during v++ linking step, [Specifying-Streaming-Connections](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Specifying-Streaming-Connections).
+- Output ports of AI Engine going to PL can arrive at different times causing minor throughput loss.
+You can compensate those by adding FIFOs during v++ linking step, [Specifying-Streaming-Connections](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Specifying-Streaming-Connections).

 ![figure15](images/channelizer_solution_synthesis.png)